 We host all types of events, from elegant weddings and year-end functions, to conferences and children’s parties.
+For weddings, we open The Bush Vine Winery and Bar to quench your guest’s thirst, with a budding vineyard right next to the Conservatory!
 The Greenhouse Café coffee shop is open from Wednesday to Sunday, and serves freshly brewed coffee and delicious light meals.
-The Bush Vine Winery and Bar is ready to quench your thirst, with a budding vineyard right next to the Conservatory!
 We are also a proud partner of Arcrobranch, the greatest tree-top adventure in town.
 Acrobranch is a fantastic idea for children’s parties and team-building exercises.

 The Greenhouse Café is the comprehensive event venue that you need to host a simply marvellous affair.

 FROM THE ARCHITECT